Royal Museums Greenwich

 Royal Museums Greenwich is an organisation comprising four museums in Greenwich, east London, illustrated below.
 The Royal Museums Greenwich Foundation is a Private Limited Company by guarantee without share capital use of 'Limited' exemption, company number 08002287, incorporated on 22 March 2012.
 It is registered as charity number 1147279.

-For a year between 2016 and 2017 the Museum reported 2.41 million visitors to the National Maritime Museum.
+For a year between 2016 and 2017 the museum reported 2.41 million visitors to the National Maritime Museum.

+2025 Activities

+In October 2025, Royal Museums Greenwich hosted the Queer Migrations Festival, a community event exploring the connections between queerness and migration through art, performances, and workshops.
+Activities took place at the Firepit Art Gallery and as part of PARKSfest.
+The festival highlighted stories of transnational bodies, identity, and generations, with a particular emphasis on LGBTQ+ rights and intersectional feminism.
+The event attracted queer activists and artists from across the United Kingdom.
+This cultural initiative promoted inclusion within historic spaces, aligning with broader debates on migration and gender rights in the post-Brexit era.